 In 1983, as Santa Fe became increasingly crowded, Bud Holman moved to Tucson.
 In 1992, four of his paintings were purchased by the Tucson Museum of Art.

-In 1996, seeking further solitude, Bud Holman left Tucson to build a house and studio in Nogales, Arizona, 60 miles south of Tucson, where he lives and works today.
-At age 88, he still paints most days from first light to dusk.
-“Painting is my way of life,” Bud Holman says.
+In 1996, seeking further solitude, Bud Holman left Tucson to build a house and studio in Nogales, Arizona, 60 miles south of Tucson, where he passed away in May 2023.
+Even entering his 90s he still painted most days from first light to dusk.
+“Painting is my way of life,” Bud Holman said.
 “The 16th century philosopher Michel de Montaigne declared, ‘I want death to find me planting my cabbages, neither worrying about it nor the unfinished gardening.’ ”

-“That notion appeals to me,” Bud Holman muses.
+“That notion appeals to me,” Bud Holman mused.
 “I, too, would like to be found at the end of my life in my unfinished garden, in the midst of one last painting…”

-Bud Holman returned to the west where he has continued painting on a daily basis with no efforts to sell or show his work since 1974.
-The core collection of his work is still largely in his possession, with only a handful of paintings sold to a few collectors…collectors who have become aware of this work and sought him out in recent years.
+Bud Holman returned to the west where he continued painting on a daily basis, but with no efforts to sell or show his work since 1974.